 Rankings

 Working as a Health Care Manager can mean many different things.
-You could fill many roles, but a common one (as defined by the United States Bureau of Labor Statistics) is working as a Medical Health Service Manager.
+You could fill many roles, but a common one as defined by the United States Bureau of Labor Statistics (BLS) is working as a Medical Health Service Manager.
 We’ve compiled some of the most pressing stats about this role, which should give you a good sense of pay, job opportunities, job growth, hotspots for employment and high compensation, and more.

 - BLS defines these roles as supervisors who “plan, direct, and coordinate” the business activities of health care providers.

-- The typical entry-level education for these roles was a Bachelor’s degree, although a Master’s is also very common.
+- The typical entry-level education for these roles was a Bachelor’s degree, although a Master’s is also very common and preferred by potential employers.

-- This was predicted to jump by 18% between 2018-28, which is drastically higher than the average occupation in the American economy.
-This increase would create 71,600 new roles in the field.
+- BLS projects job growth to jump by 18% between 2018-28, drastically higher than the average occupation in the American economy.
+This increase would create 71,600 new roles in the field for an excellent job outlook.

 - The top 10% of managers in these positions earned more than $182,600 in May 2018, and the lowest 10% made less than $58,680.

-- Areas associated with higher pay than the median in this field include working in hospitals, and for government.
+- Areas associated with higher pay than the median in this field include working in hospitals and for the government.

-The states with the most employment of Medical Health Service Managers are:
+Below are the states with the most employment of Medical Health Service Managers and Healthcare Administration professionals.

 - California, 34,510 roles, annual mean wage of $125,770